Photo Credit: Grace Roselli

 BIOGRAPHY

-Maura Reilly is the Director of the Zimmerli Art Museum at Rutgers University.
-She has held several leadership positions in the arts, including as Executive Director of the National Academy of Design and as Senior Curator at the American Federation of Arts.
+Maura Reilly is Director of the Zimmerli Art Museum and Professor of Art History at Rutgers University.
 She is the Founding Curator of the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, where she developed and launched the first exhibition and public programming space in the USA devoted entirely to feminist art.
-While there, she organized several landmark exhibitions, including the permanent installation of Judy Chicago’s The Dinner Party and the blockbuster Global Feminisms (co-curated with Linda Nochlin), among others.
-Reilly has curated dozens of exhibitions internationally with a focus on marginalized artists and social justice concerns, including, most recently, Wandamba yalungka/Winds change direction for PERFORMA (Summer 2021), and the forthcoming transfeminisms, which premieres at Mimosa House in London in 2023, followed by the Scottsdale Museum of Contemporary Art in 2024.
-Reilly has authored several books on global contemporary artists and has also written extensively on curatorial practice, including, most recently, Curatorial Activism: Towards an Ethics of Curating (Thames & Hudson, 2018), which has received many accolades, including a listing as one of the “Top 10 Best Art Books” of 2018 from the New York Times.
-Her next book, Museums & Social Justice, is forthcoming from Thames & Hudson in 2023.
-Reilly received her M.A. and PhD in art history from the Institute of Fine Arts, New York University.
+While there, she organized several landmark exhibitions, including the permanent installation of Judy Chicago’s The Dinner Party, the blockbuster Global Feminisms (co-curated with Linda Nochlin), among others.
+Reilly has curated dozens of exhibitions internationally with a focus on marginalized artists and social justice concerns, including transfeminisms (2024-5), Michelle Agins: Storyteller (2024), Judy Watson: Shadow Bone (2024), Wandamba yalungka/Winds change direction (2021), among many others.
+Reilly has written extensively on contemporary art and curatorial practice, including Curatorial Activism: Towards an Ethics of Curating (Thames & Hudson, 2018) and Museums and Social Justice (2025), both published by Thames & Hudson.
+She received her MA and PhD from the Institute of Fine Arts, NYU.